Thornton Assistance Funds (TAF) Grant Program

 4. Human Services

-Accessibility: Nonprofits that offer the most accessible services to Thornton residents (e.g., in-home services, nonprofit provided transportation/delivery, location near a bus route/light rail) will be prioritized over those nonprofits that do not.
+• Accessibility: Nonprofits that offer programs and/or services that are most accessible to Thornton residents (i.e. In-home services, nonprofit provided transportation/delivery, location near a bus route/light rail, etc.) would be prioritized over those nonprofits that do not.

-Percentage of residents served: Nonprofits will be ranked based on the percentage of Thornton residents served of the overall number of people served by the organization.
+• Percentage of Residents Served: Nonprofits would be ranked based on the percentage of Thornton residents served of the overall number of people served by the organization.